 For the purpose of subparagraphs 28(2)(a)(ii) and (iv) of the IRPA, “child” is defined as a child of a Canadian citizen or permanent resident, including a child adopted in fact, who has not and has never been a spouse or common-law partner and is less than 22 years of age.

 – prescribe rules for calculating applicable days of physical presence in Canada.

 The regulations specify the period, after an officer has made a decision that a permanent resident has failed to comply with the residency obligation, that cannot be considered by the Immigration and Refugee Board (IRB) during an appeal as days of physical presence in Canada for the purpose of satisfying the residency obligation.
 This rule will not apply in cases where the permanent resident is subsequently determined to have complied with the residency obligation.

-These regulations are necessarily different from the current regulations because they support and complement residency obligation provisions that are substantively different from those in the current Immigration Act.
-The residency obligation in IRPA is based on a period of physical presence in Canada with provisions for prolonged absences from Canada (three years out of every five-year period for any reason).
-In certain circumstances permanent residents, including accompanying family members, are al-lowed even longer absences when they are employed abroad.
-Moreover, humanitarian and compassionate considerations, including the best interests of a child, will be taken into account in all residency obligation status determinations and, when justified, will overcome any breach of those obligations occurring prior to the determination.
+The residency obligation in IRPA is based on a period of physical presence in Canada with provisions for prolonged absences from Canada (3 years out of every 5 year period for any reason).
+In certain circumstances permanent residents, including accompanying family members, are allowed even longer absences when they are employed abroad.
+Moreover, humanitarian and compassionate considerations, including the best interests of a child, will be taken into account in all residency obligation status determinations and, when justified, may overcome any breach of those obligations occurring prior to the determination.